vitaly-t/signal-ext/README.md

 However, it also serializes the signal value, which you may not want in cases when the signal is a complex object.
-In this case you can use `ext.log()` instead, so the object is rendered by the browser, for easy navigation:
+In this case you can use `ext.log()` instead, so the object is rendered by the browser, for property navigation:

 ```ts
 const s = signal({first: 123}, {name: 'my-signal'});